-The Residents' Role: DC residents can play an important role in shaping the DC Council's decisions on how to alter the Mayor's budget request.
-Members of the public are encouraged to testify at the budget oversight hearings about portions of the budget they like or do not like.
-In addition, residents can submit questions to the Committees that can then be passed on to agencies, to better understand various issues arising from the Mayor's proposed budget.
+The Residents' Role: DC residents and advocates play an important role in shaping the DC Council's budget decisions on how to alter the Mayor's budget request by testifying at budget oversight hearings about portions of the budget they like or do not like.
+In addition, residents can submit questions to the committees to pass on to agencies.

-At this time, interest groups meet and lobby Councilmembers on funding decisions.
+Residents also meet with councilmembers to encourage funding increases for programs that are important to them.
 You can contact Councilmembers individually, by calling or sending emails.
-You may also want to join a group that lobbies on your issue.
+You may also want to join a group that advocates on your issue.

-May/June: Budget Gets Voted on and Sent to Congress
+May-June: Budget Gets Voted on and Sent to Congress